andreasioannides/Non-linear-equations/README.md

 # Non-linear-equations
-In this code I provide all Close and Open methods to solve Non Linear equations.
+In this code I provide some Closed and Open methods to solve Non Linear equations.

 Closed methods are: 1) Bisection, 2) Regula Falsi.
-Opened methods are: 1) Fixed Point, 2) Newton&Raphson, 3) Secant, 4) Muller.
+Open methods are: 1) Fixed Point, 2) Newton&Raphson, 3) Secant, 4) Muller.

 note: specify your equations inside function.py